ajsmith/cs747-project/README.md

 the sequence CSV by looking up organism entries from the Uniprot Taxonomy REST API.
 It then saves it as a Python Pickle file, named `data/taxonomy_db.pickle`.

+## Creating the labeled dataset

+Run `cs747-label-data`

+This labels the sequence data and balances the data for our classes.
+It saves the labeled data as a new CSV, named `data/labeled_sequences.csv`.